 When you control pests in your yard and garden organically, it’s best to devise a comprehensive Integrated Pest Management (IPM) system.
 With this concept, you draw on a wide variety of natural substances and beneficial insects to help you keep grub worms away.

-Here are 12 of the Best Options:
+Here are 12 of the Best Options For Organic Lawn Grub Control:

 Use Beneficial Nematodes